Kenneth Frampton moved to the United States in 1965, shortly

 in the original stone steps of the headquarters of the Royal

-conservation architecture – and firmly placed Douglas Stephen
+architecture – and firmly placed Douglas Stephen &

 In 1993, the practice regrouped as DSP Architecture